 Non-U.S. Issuers Risk.
 Securities issued by non-U.S. issuers have different risks from securities issued by U.S. issuers.
 These risks include differences in accounting, auditing and financial reporting standards, the possibility of expropriation or confiscatory taxation, restrictions or limitations on trade, including export controls and tariffs, adverse changes in investment or exchange control regulations, political instability which could affect U.S. investments in non-U.S. countries, uncertainties of transnational litigation, regulatory and economic differences, and potential restrictions on the flow of international capital, including the possible seizure or nationalization of the securities issued by non-U.S. issuers held by the Fund.
 Non-U.S. issuers may be subject to less governmental regulation than U.S. issuers.
 Moreover, individual non-U.S. economies may differ favorably or unfavorably from the U.S. economy in such respects as growth of gross domestic product, rate of inflation, capital reinvestment, resource self-sufficiency and balance of payment positions.
-Unfavorable political, economic or governmental developments in non-U.S. issuers may also be less liquid than, and more difficult to value than, securities of U.S. issuers.
+Unfavorable political, economic or governmental developments in non-U.S. countries could affect the payment of a security's principal and interest.
+Securities issued by non-U.S. issuers may also be less liquid than, and more difficult to value than, securities of U.S. issuers.
 In addition, the value of these securities may fluctuate due to changes in the exchange rate of the issuer's local currency against the U.S. dollar.